frett27/OSMImport/doc/QuickStart.md

 	 -s,--streams <streams>     script file describing the streams -v <var>                   variable definition

+some scripts may have variable defined (for output gdb path, or other refinements), look at the script for mandatory variables.

+this article ([UsingVariable.md](UsingVariable.md)) explain in details how to use variable from command line.

-##Example of a script , that take only the geometries of points and lines that have keys and values.
+##Sample script , takes points and lines geometries with keys and values attached.

 	import com.esri.core.geometry.Geometry;
-	import com.poc.osm.model.OSMEntity;
+	import com.osmimport.model.OSMEntity;

 	// construct the processing graph